hazae41/x509/README.md

-# Modern X.509 certificates implementation
+# Zero-copy X.509 certificates

+Zero-copy X.509 certificates encoding/decoding in pure modern TypeScript

 #### DO NOT USE